top of page

 Acts 11:27-30

-28 And there stood up one of them, named Agabus, and signified by the spirit, that there should be great dearth-λιμὸν (limon)-scarcity of harvest, famine, hunger) throughout all the world: which came to pass in the days of Claudius Caesar.
+28 And there stood up one of them, named Agabus, and signified-ἐσήμανεν (esemanen)-to signify, to indicate) by-διὰ (dia)-through, by means of) the spirit, that there should be great dearth-λιμὸν (limon)-hunger, want, (a scarcity of food) throughout all-ὅλην (holen)-a primary word; "whole" or "all", i.e. complete) the world-οἰκουμένην (oikoumenen)-habitable earth, or land): which came to pass in the days of Claudius Caesar.

-29 Then the disciples, every man according-καθὼς (kathos)-according as, (i.e. in proportion as, in the degree that) to his ability-ηὐπορεῖτό (euporeito)-to be well off, have means, to go on well), determined to send relief-διακονίαν (diakonian)-thorough service, ministration) unto the brethren which dwelt in Judaea:
+29 Then the disciples-μαθητῶν (matheton)-taught or trained one, a learner, (i.e. pupil:—disciple), every man according to-καθὼς (kathos)-according as, (i.e. in proportion as, in the degree that) his ability-ηὐπορεῖτό (euporeito)-to go on well, to be well off, have means), determined to send relief-διακονίαν (diakonian)-thorough service, ministration) unto the brethren-ἀδελφοῖς (adelphois)-brethren, a brother (literally or figuratively); i.e. a fellow believer) which dwelt in Judaea.

-30 Which also they did, and sent it to the Elders-πρεσβυτέρους (Presbuterous)-elder, aged person, (i.e those who presided over the assemblies) by the hands of Barnabas and Saul.
+30 Which also they did, and sent it to the Elders-πρεσβυτέρους (Presbuterous)-elder, aged person, (universally, advanced in life, an elder, a senior)) by the hands of Barnabas and Saul.

 is sent out from Antioch.